ArmSukrit/AnimeNotify/README.md

 # AnimeNotify
 This script checks for new anime episodes on supported websites.
-If it detects new episodes, a clickable GUI, made with Kivy, is launched.
+If it detects new episodes, a clickable GUI, implemented with Kivy, is launched.

 ## Usage
 - download a zip version [here](https://github.com/ArmSukrit/AnimeNotify/archive/master.zip) and extract all to an empty folder or clone https://github.com/ArmSukrit/AnimeNotify.git